Upper Back Pain During Pregnancy – Causes & How to Relieve It

 - Maintain a Sitting Position: Similar to the standing position, you have to maintain your sitting posture as well.
 While sitting, your back should be straight, and your shoulders should be pulled back and rolled down.
 The buttocks should touch the chair’s back.
 Also, select a hard, straight-backed chair to sit on.
 A soft pillow or a small rolled-up towel may be placed behind the curve of the back for additional support.

-- Exercise Daily: To keep tension away from the back, continue to do mild and safe, expert-recommended exercises during pregnancy that stretches your body to a healthy extent during pregnancy.
+- Exercise Daily: To keep tension away from the back, continue to do mild and safe, expert-recommended exercises during pregnancy that stretch your body to a healthy extent.
 Don’t stretch too hard.
 You can try the stretches we mentioned earlier.

-- Using a warm or cold compress to relax the tight muscles.
+- Use a warm or cold compress to relax the tight muscles.

-- Getting prenatal massages from a massage therapist specialising in pregnancy massages.
+- You can get prenatal massages from a massage therapist specialising in pregnancy massages.

-- Using alternative methods like chiropractic services or acupuncture to relieve the pain.
+- Use alternative methods like chiropractic services or acupuncture to relieve the pain.

 - You can try swimming to flex the back muscles and relieve them.
 It is helpful in relieving upper back pain during pregnancy the first trimester.